-- Total number of DOB violations by violation type per zip code area: We aggregated all DOB violations by BBL to generate a dataset of DOB violations at the zip code level.
+- The total number of DOB violations by violation type per zip code area: We aggregated all DOB violations by BBL to generate a dataset of DOB violations at the zip code level.
 This dataset contains all postal code area as observations and the count of each violation type as features.
-This dataset enables us to get statistical insights of building violations by zip code area, and is not limited to restaurants as it includes all buildings in New York City.
+This dataset enables us to get statistical insights of building violations by zip code area and is not limited to restaurants as it includes all buildings in New York City.

 (Diagram above illustrates the workflow of data merging to get DOB violation related to restaurants on tax lot level.)

 Following interactive maps visualize the data on health grade and building violations by all restaurants in Manhattan.
-The results indicate that the health quality and building operation quality vary by neighborhoods.
-Therefore, more location-based and neighborhood specific measurement should be considered to better identify issues and evaluate the business.
+The results indicate that health quality and building operation quality vary by neighborhoods.
+Therefore, a more location-based and neighborhood-specific measurement should be considered to better identify issues and evaluate the business.

 Building violations count and the location of new businesses under NYCBA.
 Are they informed on the violation pattern in this neighborhood?